Identifying Data for Permanent Retention

 Difference Between Archiving and Long-term Storage

-Permanent Retention or Archiving: ongoing migration of electronic formats and storage costs, as well as care, maintenance, and access services for the records in perpetuity
+Permanent retention or archiving is the ongoing migration of electronic formats and storage costs, as well as care, maintenance, and access services for the records in perpetuity.

 - Retention periods also allow for a measured period of time to pass so that a better assessment of the long-term impact of a research project can be evaluated, usually prior to or in conjunction with an archival appraisal process conducted by the Archives and Records Management Program at the Center for the History of Medicine